fourstix/MCard1802Arduino/README.md

 but it had a hexadecimal keypad, an LED, video and an expansion bus.
 Like many high school kids, I mowed yards and spent my hard-earned dollars to buy a kit from Netronics [based on their ads.](http://www.cosmacelf.com/gallery/netronics-ads/)

-My orignal Elf II was lost in a move long ago, but today the 1802 Membership card duplicates the orignal elf hardware.
+My orignal Elf II was lost in a move long ago, but today Lee Hart's 1802 Membership card duplicates the orignal elf hardware.
-However, instead of the orignal Elf front panel, I wanted to simulate the Netronics Elf II  using hardware I had at hand.
+However, instead of the orignal Elf front panel, I wanted to simulate the Netronics Elf II interface using hardware I had at hand.
 I wrote Arduino based code to support communication to the 1802 Membership card and to use the Adafruit seven segment display and a hexadecimal keypad to simulate the Netronics Elf.
 I also created code to simulate the original Pixie video as well.